ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 A Collection MUST have at least one CMW entry.

-The `"__cmwc_t"` key is reserved for associating an optional type to the overall Collection and MUST NOT be used for a label.
+The `"__cmwc_t"` key is reserved for associating an optional type with the overall Collection and MUST NOT be used for any purpose other than described here.

 The value of the `"__cmwc_t"` key is either a Uniform Resource Identifier (URI) or an object identifier (OID).
-The OID is always absolute and never relative.
+The OID MUST be absolute.
-The URI is always in the absolute form ({{Section 4.3 of -uri}}).
+The URI MUST be in the absolute form ({{Section 4.3 of -uri}}).

 The `"__cmwc_t"` key functions similar to an EAT profile claim (see {{Section 4.3.2 of -rats-eat}}), but at a higher level.
 It can be used to indicate basics like CBOR serialization and COSE algorithms just as a profile in EAT does.
 At the higher level, it can be used to describe the allowed CMW collection assembly (this is somewhat parallel to the way EAT profiles indicate which claims are required and/or allowed).
 For an example of a `"__cmwc_t"` that is defined for a bundle of endorsements and reference values, see {{Section 4.3.1 of -rats-corim}}.

-Since the Collection CMW is recursive (a Collection CMW is itself a CMW), implementations may limit the allowed depth of nesting.
+Since the Collection CMW is recursive (a Collection CMW is itself a CMW), implementations MAY limit the allowed depth of nesting.

 ~~~ cddl
 {::include cddl/cmw-collection.cddl}